lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 \bf\tag{8-2}
 $$

-Here we’ve taken into account that there are one fewer cells along each topological axes than thereare points.
+Here we have taken into account that there are one fewer cells along each topological axes than there are points.

 ## 8.2 Interpolation Functions